AngryProgrammerInside/NC-API-Documentation/README.md

 - Different classes, including the KeyPair constructor class used for adding custom settings for queries and update/change methods
 - V2 has all the newer methods available

-It will be necessary to review the Javadocs provided on your server for the lastest information on the classes and constructors, you can find them under your own N-Central server under https://\&lt;fqdn\_of\_server\&gt;/dms.
+It will be necessary to review the Javadocs provided on your server for the lastest information on the classes and constructors, you can find them under your own N-Central server under `https://n-central.mydomain.com/dms/`

 If reviewing other WebserviceProxy powershell code on the internet, you can identify v1/legacy code as it will have the following in the binding URL string: /dms/services/ServerEI?wsdl while v2 has /dms2/services2/ServerEI2?wsdl

 For connecting to webservice you will need the same information as with the PS-NCentral which connects in the same way underneath:

 - The fqdn of your N-Central server, ie: n-central.myserver.com
-- The account name you created above, ie. powershell_automation@myserver.com
 - The JWT for the account

 With our examples we'll use v2 connections and classes, below is a common method seen in examples: